toggl/track-extension/.github/CONTRIBUTING.md

 # Contributing to Toggl Button

-Glad to hear you're interested in contributing to the Toggl Button project.
+Thanks for your interest in contributing to Toggl Button!

-Here are a few word to make tha process as fast as possible.
+Please take a read through these guidelines to make the process as smooth as possible.

-* Always run `make lint` and fix reported issues before submitting a pull request.

 ## Adding new integrations

+For adding a simple integration, the [bitrix24](https://github.com/toggl/toggl-button/blob/master/src/scripts/content/bitrix24.js) integration is a good option for inspiration.

+All integrations have some maintenance cost - any time the UI is changed, Toggl Button might break.
+Help future maintainers by trying to be sensibly "future-proof" with your CSS selectors, following the code style you observe elsewhere and avoiding neat code tricks that others might not understand.

+All integrations should be tested across both Chrome and Firefox.

+Please consider the following:

+* Include screenshot(s) of the working integration in your pull request.
+* Include a description of how to find the page or screen the button is visible on.
+* Only change or add one integration in each pull request.
+* Please try to lint your changes with these commands:
+  * `npm run xo -- src/scripts/path/to/your/file.js` to see any problems.
+  * `npm run xo -- src/scripts/path/to/your/file.js --fix` to automatically fix problems.
-* Please use `git squash` and merge all your commits into one commit.
+* When you're done, squash all of your commits into one commit.
 This keeps the git log compact and clear.

-* Add description about the position of the button.
-In what part of the page the button is visible
-* Add sceenshot of the working integration.
+## Making changes to the core extension code

+Please consider future maintainers and the "generic" nature of the extension in mind when writing new features.
+All changes should be tested across both Chrome and Firefox.

+There are a lot of moving parts and different settings in the extension, please do your best to account for them and test that you don't introduce any regressions.